Universität Wien

 Aims, contents and method of the course

-Next we will focus on how to calculate CO2 footprints.
-Explanation of the scopes and other methods how to calculate.
-Using the tool Climcalc we we calculate a university footprint and discuss how to acquire missing datasets or find approximations.
-Using the EN-Roads tool (MIT) we will test the impact of research on the global temperature goals (IPCC) and see how we can influence this.
-In addition, the big impact sectors will be discussed.
+Next, we will focus on how to calculate CO₂ footprints.
+We will explain GHG accounting using the three scopes and compare it with other methods of carbon accounting.
+Using the tool Climcalc, we will calculate a university footprint and discuss how to acquire missing datasets or apply suitable approximations.
+With the EN-Roads tool (MIT), we will test the impact of research on global temperature goals (IPCC) and explore how we can contribute to achieving them.
+In addition, we will highlight the major impact sectors.

 Assessment and permitted materials